onecrayon/ashes.live/README.md

 TODO:

 * Implement more PostCSS plug-ins as needed
-* Define a replacement color scheme for TailwindCSS to match original site
-* Start migrating stuff over!
+* Implement sensible component architecture
+* Update this README with actual information on how to run the site
+* Invite others to help out
+* Port over the card browser to get things rolling